bindukkk/0G-LABS-STORAGE-NODE-RUN-GUIDE-BY-NTEK/README.md

-# 0G-LABS-STORAGE-NODE-RUN-GUIDE-BY-NTEK
+# 0G-LABS-STORAGE-NODE-RUN-GUIDE-BY-BINDAS TRICK

-# 😱😱 0G-LABS-STORAGE-NODE-RUN-GUIDE-BY-NTEK
+# 😱😱 0G-LABS-STORAGE-NODE-RUN-GUIDE-BY-BINDAS TRICK

 > 🚀 Complete guide to run your own 0G Labs Storage Node with snapshot support, logs monitoring, and systemd service setup.
-> 🧠 Created by NTEK for the community — Join our Telegram: [https://t.me/bindastrick)
+> 🧠 Created by BINDAS TRICK for the community — Join our Telegram: [https://t.me/bindastrick)

 ---